melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 - Vts Map Make Local: attach to the Game Object with Vts Map.
   This script will transform the Game Object in such way that the configured latitude and longitude coordinates are at the origin of Unity world coordinates.
-  This is needed for the Vts Camera Objects and the Vts Collider Probe scripts to overcome floating point precision issues.
+  This is required for the Vts Camera Objects and the Vts Collider Probe scripts to overcome floating point precision issues, but will limit the playable area only to close neighborhood.
   See the online documentation for details.

 ## Notes

+### Map Configuration

+The mapconfig specifies, among other, coordinate systems and data sources.

+The default map configuration uses our Intergeo example.
+You may change the mapconfig url in the Vts Map component to any other, including your own instance of VTS backend.
+See our VTS documentation for more information about map configuration.

+### Coordinate Conversions

+When the mapconfig is loaded, the Vts Map component provides methods UnityToVtsNavigation and VtsNavigationToUnity for coordinate conversions.
+These methods also take into account the transformation of the Game Object itself, eg. the transformation made by Vts Map Make Local script.

 ### VTS as Native Plugin